 Community dialogues were initiated in 2003 by residents in the greater McLean and Annandale communities.
 Dialogues were prompted by the growth of a post 9/11 environment reflecting signs of fear, distrust and anger.
-The Department of Systems Management for Human Services Community Interfaith Coordination Office and its McLean Community Connections and Interfaith Communities for Dialogue Partners received the 2004 National Association of Counties Achievement Award for facilitating the growth and sustainability of dialogues within Fairfax County.
+The Department of Systems Management for Human Services (now the Department of Neighborhood and Community Services) Community Interfaith Coordination Office and its McLean Community Connections and Interfaith Communities for Dialogue Partners received the 2004 National Association of Counties Achievement Award for facilitating the growth and sustainability of dialogues within Fairfax County.

 At this time, two community dialogue groups are supported: